Toylerrr/Flashforge-for-Cura/README.md

-## :warning: USE AT YOUR OWN RISK I AM NOT RESPONSIBLE IF YOU MESS UP YOUR PRINTER :warning:
+## :warning: USE AT YOUR OWN RISK :warning:
+Just to cover my ass

 # Flashforge-for-Cura